Basecamp Eagle View: Our full report

 - Special activities & services

-- There is a 'Dorobo' club which teaches children how to use bows and arrows and do face painting.
+- There is a 'Dorobo' club which teaches children how to use bows and arrows and do face painting, and children under the age of 5 stay free of charge when sharing with their parents/adults.

 - Equipment

-- Basecamp Eagle View do not have any special equipment for children, although they can do special meals and have some board games in the lounge.
-They can also arrange for someone from housekeeping to watch the children should parents which to do an activity without them.
+- Basecamp Eagle View can provide cots and high chairs upon request, and are able to cater for children with a special menu as well as earlier meal times.
+There are some board games in the lounge, a fun pool to splash around in, and they can also arrange for someone from housekeeping to watch the children should parents which to do an activity without them.
 However please note that members of housekeeping are not specially trained in childcare.

 - Generally recommended for children

-- Basecamp Eagle View is quite a wild camp without any completely interconnected family chalets.
+- Basecamp Eagle View is quite a wild camp one interconnected family suite.
 It is set on a steep hillside, with sheer drops from the verandas and main areas.
-Expert Africa don’t recommend it for children under 8.
+Expert Africa wouldn't recommend it for children under 8.

 Our travellers’ wildlife sightings from Basecamp Eagle View